 - In a game, the left button is used as the action button.
 For example, in a shooter game, the left button is often used to shoot a gun.

 Right mouse button

 The right mouse button is used to give additional information, or the properties of a right-clicked item.
 For example, if you right-click on anything highlighted, you are given a menu that allows you to copy the highlighted text or another object.

 Middle mouse button or wheel button

 Many computer mice with wheels can also use the wheel as a button.
 Pressing down on the mouse wheel acts as a button and its action depends on the software installed with the mouse.
 By default, the middle button is used to open a link in a browser in a new tab.

 For mice with thumb buttons, these buttons can be programmed to perform any action.
-By default, these buttons are used to move backward or forward in an Internet browser.
+By default, these buttons move backward or forward in an Internet browser.